Please find below a list of the most frequently asked questions regarding the school.

 MCNS offers programs for 2, 3, 4 and 5 year olds.

-To be eligible for the Toddler Program (2’s), children must turn 20 months by December 31st of the school year.
+To be eligible for our youngest program (2’s), children must turn 20 months by December 31st of the school year.

-To be eligible for The Preschool Program (3 , 4 and 5 year olds) children must turn 3 by December 31st of the school year.
+To be eligible for The Rainbow Room children must be 4, and kindergarten eligible or just miss the kindergarten cutoff, turning 5 by December 31st of the school year.

 Morning, afternoon and full day options are available depending on the age of the child.
-A description of the programs offered at each school can be found here.
+A description of the programs can be found here.

 What are the school hours?

 The morning session goes from 8:45 to 11:45 AM and the afternoon is from 12:15 to 2:45 PM.
 Our full day program runs from 8:45 AM to 2:45 PM.
 We also offer an extended option in the morning from 8:00 to 8:45 AM.

 If I need my child to come early, would that be possible?

 Yes, there is an option to have an extended day from 8:00 am to 8:45 AM.
 Extended day care is available for any combination of mornings.
 There are no minimum or maximum requirements.
 Extended day care may also be added throughout the school year on a regular or ad-hoc basis, space permitting.

 Is there a difference between the AM and PM classes?